BleuLlama/LlamaVampireDrive/README.md

 Reference: https://en.wikipedia.org/wiki/C0_and_C1_control_codes

 ### DEVICE CHANNEL (one byte: '0'..'9')

 For the most part, this can be ignored in the first versions here, and will always be set as 0.

+The text in this section is for future implementation, so for now, just use "0", and you can ignore this information. ;)

 Next is an ascii value from '0' to '9'.
 This signifies which device in the chain should get the message.
 A physical device